spider-rs/spider/spider_cli/README.md

 OPTIONS:
     -b, --blacklist-url <BLACKLIST_URL>
             Comma seperated string list of pages to not crawl or regex with feature enabled

-    -c, --concurrency <CONCURRENCY>
-            How many request can be run simultaneously

     -d, --domain <DOMAIN>
             Domain to crawl